 Legendary Irish writer Brendan Behan was a Dubliner through and through, as well as a poet, short story writer, novelist, and playwright.

-Born to a Republican family, Behan became a member of the Irish Republican Army’s (IRA) youth organization Fianna Éireann at the age of 14.
+Born to a Republican family in Dublin on February 9, 1923, Behan became a member of the Irish Republican Army’s (IRA) youth organization Fianna Éireann at the age of 14.

 There was also a strong emphasis on Irish history and culture in the home, which meant he was steeped in literature and patriotic ballads from a tender age.
 Behan eventually joined the IRA at 16, which led to his serving time in a borstal youth prison in the United Kingdom and was also imprisoned in the Republic of Ireland.